ccg-v/inception/README.md

     container_name: yt-dlp
 ```

-In this case, the **bind mount** is telling Docker to take the current directory on the host (.), and mount it inside the container at /mydir.
+In this case, the **bind mount** is telling Docker to _take the current directory on the host (.), and mount it inside the container at /mydir_.

 ## 8.2 Key Commands in Docker Compose